cdapio/cdap/docs/developer-guide/source/operations.rst

 Each name links to the individual elements detail pane.
 Graphs show statistics based on the sampling rate menu setting.

-In the case of Flows, it shows the processing rate in events per second and busyness.
+In the case of Flows, it shows the processing rate in events per second and `busyness`_.
 For MapReduce, it shows the mapping status and the reducing status.

 .. _Store: